skt09/IndiGrader/templates/out_of_the_box/README.md

 > 2. Place your official, hidden `main.c` (or `main.cpp`) and any required headers inside the `testcases/Q1/static/` directory on the server.
 > 3. Provide the student with a dummy `main.c`, a `solution.c` template, and a `Makefile`.
 >
-> When the student submits, the server will aggressively overwrite their `main.c` with your trusted version from the `static/` directory before running `make`.
-This guarantees they cannot bypass the tests by tampering with the `main.c` file!
+> When the student submits, the server will overwrite their `main.c` with your trusted version from the `static/` directory before running `make`.
+This ensures the evaluation uses the intended unmodified `main.c`.

 ## 5. Preparing the Student Starter Kit
 Students download a zip file to start their lab.
 Prepare this inside the `statics/` folder.